-Earning college credit while in high school is an option for students in the Houston County School System through Dual Enrollment.
+Earning college credit while in high school is an option for students in the Houston County School District through Dual Enrollment.
 Eligible high school students may enroll full-time or part-time in college-level approved courses through Dual Enrollment.
 Dual Enrollment provides opportunities for Georgia high school students to take college-level approved courses, which earn both high school and college credit simultaneously.
-Houston County Board of Education will set a registration deadline that is different from the postsecondary institutions.
-Deadlines will not be waivered due to college entrance exams score reports.
+The Houston County School District will set a registration deadline that is different from the postsecondary institutions.
+Deadlines will not be waived due to college entrance exams score reports.